-Reviewed for accuracy on April 19, 2019 by Dr. Laurie Hess, DVM, Dipl ABVP
+Reviewed for accuracy on April 19, 2019 by Laurie Hess, DVM, DABVP (Avian)

 Adopting a pet bird is exciting—you’re adding a new member to your family and gaining a lifetime companion.
 But before you bring home your new addition, you’ll need to make sure your home is a stimulating yet safe and appropriate environment for your pet bird.